What is a Labyrinth?

 What does walking meditation mean?

 Many people have trouble with traditional meditation postures, which require sitting still for long periods.
 Walking the labyrinth literally circumvents this, by creating an easy method of focusing.
 Following a simple path, with many turns but no decisions, allows the mind to concentrate in a meditative state.
-For more information see our section, Guidelines for Walking the Labyrinth.
+For more information see our handout, Guidelines for Walking the Labyrinth.

 What is an Urban Retreat?